The lower bridgedeck floor was raised after the hulls were turned and the major structural port-starboard frames were built.

 This was then resined and glassed into place.

-Our main entry door frame was then built once the lower bridgedeck was in place, and that was that a great achievement.
+Our main entry door frame was then built once the lower bridgedeck was in place.
+That a great achievement.

 For the first time, we were actually working off the ground - on a boat floor.
 This definitely provided an incentive as you could now picture being on the water.
 We were lucky enough to have Peter (the EASY designer) build the lower bridgedeck floor for us.

 Commonly called 'the deck', the upper bridgedeck is the most used part of the yacht.

 The first project was to cut the notches to take the fore aft deck timbers called ‘Stringers’.
 In one of those magic-thought-days, we had decided to pre-cut them prior to painting, and we are very glad we did.
 Keeping the sawdust off our newly painted surfaces was the main objective and also preventing accidental drops of tools on these surfaces too.

 Next was to install braces below deck level to prop the soon to be installed frames and plywood.
 Following this came the trial and cutting of the timber lengths to run fore / aft below the deck floor.
 With the length of the 11.6m Easy, the timber lengths used for the stringers strips were not long enough to run in a single piece from the fore to the aft, which meant time for scarfing.

 Finally, the plywood sheets were set and cut and before you knew it, the interior really took shape.
 All surfaces were then heavily resined to seal from the elements.

 The streamline shape of the catamaran turret does in itself provide a challenge or two to the uninitiated such as ourselves.
 Try twisting a single plywood sheet both horizontally and vertically.
 It cannot be done...or so we thought.